nahalewski/iSSB-R/README.md

 [lufinkey](https://github.com/lufinkey/iSSB) — the real GOAT.
 Massive respect for the years of work that made this possible.

+Additional credits:
+- Samus assets and reference build inspiration courtesy of MadridPawmot (Alekemon).
+Thank you for the Samus work and sharing it with the community.

 ## Screenshots

 ### Character Select